Kashifraz/SDAGC/README.md

 # SDAGC: Self-Declared AI-Generated Code
-This repository contains the **dataset** of our research study: **How and Why Developers Self-Declare Their AI-Generated Code?
-An Analysis of Practices**.
+This repository contains the **dataset** of our research study: **On Developers' Self-Declaration of AI-Generated Code: An Analysis of Practices**.
 It has two main directories:

 - ***1. Mining Study*** contains the dataset of the GitHub repository mining.
 - ***2. Industrial Survey*** contains the dataset of industrial survey responses.